 Legally, a sole proprietorship is inseparable from its owner -- the business and the owner are one and the same.
 This means the owner of the business reports business income and losses on his or her personal tax return and is personally liable for any business-related obligations, such as debts or court judgments.

 Similarly, a partnership is simply a business owned by two or more people that hasn't filed papers to become a corporation or a limited liability company (LLC).
 You don't have to file any paperwork to form a partnership -- the arrangement begins as soon as you start a business with another person.
-As in a sole proprietorship, the partnership's owners pay taxes on their shares of the business income on their personal tax returns and they are each personally liable for the entire amount of any business debts and claims.
+As in a sole proprietorship, the partnership's owners pay taxes on their share of the business income on their personal tax returns and they are each personally liable for the entire amount of any business debts and claims.
+Both sole proprietors and partners in a partnership may qualify for the 20% pass-through tax deduction established by the Tax Cuts and Jobs Act (TCJA).
+See The 20% Pass-Through Tax Deduction for Business Owners for more information.

 Sole proprietorships and partnerships make sense in a business where personal liability isn't a big worry -- for example, a small service business in which you are unlikely to be sued and for which you won't be borrowing much money for inventory or other costs.
 To learn more about starting and running a sole proprietorship or partnership, read Nolo's articles on each topic.